For me, happiness is being with someone

 Happiness is when I return home to you,

-Cheerful face waiting at the dock, scarf and
+Cheerful face waiting at docks, scarf and

-Mittens, breath steaming, loving waves as
+Gloves, breath steaming, loving waves as

 We make final turns, fish laden, securing